joseluishaddad/PyThings/photo_split/README.md

 # Splitter Telegram Bot
 Yes!
-It could be a pain in the *** to run the code every time you want to split a picture, so i created a telegram that does it for you and then deletes the files.
+It could be a pain in the *** to run the code every time you want to split a picture, so i'm creating a telegram bot that does it for you and then deletes the files.

 ## How it Works?
 1. Receives an image under 20MB